datacurationproject/ess_data_management_slides/PITCHME.md

 ### Current Data Storage

-- Data stored in files on nfs drive
+- Data stored in files on NFS server
 - Not accessible without username and password
 - Not searchable
 - Metadata in file/directory names